 Using cPanel to enable debugging in WordPress

-Enabling debugging in WordPress causes detailed debugging messages to appear on your site, which can help with troubleshooting and pinpointing errors.
+Enabling debugging in WordPress helps create logs with detailed debugging messages to appear on your site, which can help with troubleshooting and pinpointing errors.

 To enable debugging via cPanel, follow these steps: